gradio-app/gradio/guides/02_building_interfaces/05_four_kinds_of_interfaces.md

 1. **Standard demos**: which have both separate inputs and outputs (e.g. an image classifier or speech-to-text model)
 2. **Output-only demos**: which don't take any input but produce on output (e.g. an unconditional image generation model)
-3. **Input-only demos**: which don't produce any output but do take in some sort of input (e.g. imagine a demo that saves images that you upload to a persistent external database)
+3. **Input-only demos**: which don't produce any output but do take in some sort of input (e.g. a demo that saves images that you upload to a persistent external database)
 4. **Unified demos**: which have both input and output components, but the input and output components *are the same*.
-This means that the output produced overrides the input (e.g. think of an autocomplete model)
+This means that the output produced overrides the input (e.g. a text autocomplete model)

 Depending on the kind of demo, the user interface (UI) looks slightly different: